AdamKBetts/javascript-task-list/README.md

 The project has the following structure: task-list/
 ├── index.html # The main HTML file containing the structure.
 ├── style.css # The CSS file containing the styling.
 └── script.js # The JavaScript file containing the functionality.
 └── README.md # This file, providing information about the project.

 ## Potential Future Enhancements

 Here are some ideas for future improvements to this task list:

-* **Marking Tasks as Complete:** Add a way to mark tasks as done (e.g., by clicking on the task).
-* **Saving Tasks to Local Storage:** Persist tasks even after the browser is closed.
-* **Editing Tasks:** Allow users to modify existing tasks.
-* **Prioritizing Tasks:** Add a way to set and display task priorities.
+- **Prioritizing Tasks:** Add a way to set and display task priorities.
-* **More Advanced Styling:** Improve the visual design and user experience.
+- **More Advanced Styling:** Improve the visual design and user experience.

 ## Author